Thiplouv/arch-guide/archlinux_installguide.md

 Before that, we need to install the X Window System (Xorg).
 To do so, just run:

-    sudo pacman -S xorg xinit
+    sudo pacman -S xorg xorg-xinit

 Once the operation is successful, we can install the window manager of our choice.
-I will go for i3wm.
+I will go for bspwm.

-    sudo pacman -S i3-gaps i3lock i3status i3blocks
+    sudo pacman -S bspwm sxhkd

 These are the core packages for the i3 windoww manager, but I also usually install: